ViiEx/nvim/README.md

 I have telescope with emojis enabled cause I like using them as well.

+I don't have any plugin (at the moment) for theme, I have customly edit the highlight variables of NeoVim and all the plugins I use.
+Basically the theme here is the file `./colors/fallback.lua` but more about that below.

 Finally I don't use `Which-key` since I remember my keybindings but you can easily install it to help you.

 ### Small guide to use Which-key